 Engineers, designers, and other development services professionals who are interested in future opportunities at RTP, can contact email@example.com.

-Media professionals interested in covering this story can email RTP's Communications Director, Erin Monday, at firstname.lastname@example.org.
+Media professionals interested in covering this story can email RTP's Strategic Communications Advisor, Ruth Sheehan, at firstname.lastname@example.org.

 Merely curious?
 Anyone can follow along on Twitter for a consistent stream of updates -- @TheRTP.
 We invite RTP companies and other innovators in our region to ReTweet us as they can -- and to Tweet "@TheRTP" if they have exciting news or information they would like us to share.